imallona/compbio_data_formats/README.md

 # Disclaimer

-These exercises are meant to be run under GNU/Linux or MacOS.
-To get basic training in UNIX please run the tutorial at [SIB Course on UNIX](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html) first.
+These exercises are meant to be run under a commodity computer (i.e. old laptop) running GNU/Linux or MacOS.
+To refresh your UNIX skills please run the tutorial at [SIB Course on UNIX](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html).

 # Acknowledgements